nvthielen81/Netware/build book/onenote.md

                You'or private time of computer use.
                and you/ar wane build a own o/s
                -----------------------------------
                copyright Nadir Van Thielen

                 title
-o----- Netware free o/s prartica handbook -------o
+o----- Netware free o/s practical handbook -------o

 Hallo, my name is Nadir Van Thielen
-I my Studie of work for a respectable company worst dialectical.
-Siemens Basins Service For 5 years I in counter differed problems.
+I my Studie of work for a respectable company worst dialectical. dialectical means, a company whit a telephone electric time calculation word a, word proses and understanding international.
+Siemens business services
+For 5 years I in counter differed problems.
 And I was yest using the system that was in hand.
 And hared a framework of another companies’ novel